 Let’s talk about menopause

-During menopause oestrogen levels decrease in the body, therefore consuming foods that are calcium-rich are essential to strengthening the bones and reduce the risk of contracting osteoporosis.
-An example of high calcium-rich foods would be Milk, Yoghurt, Cheese, Cabbage, Broccoli and Kale to name a few.
+To help reduce menopausal symptoms and lower cholesterol levels, consume foods high in phytoestrogens.
+A study that was conducted in 2014 concluded that phytoestrogens can help to relieve hot flushes, while other research from 2011 found that they can also help to fight postmenopausal osteoporosis.
+High levels of phytoestrogens can be found in Lima beans, soybeans, tofu, soy milk, flaxseeds, celery, fennel, and all sorts of nuts.
+During menopause oestrogen levels decrease in the body so, consuming foods that are calcium-rich is essential to strengthening the bones and reduce the risk of contracting osteoporosis.
+Some high calcium-rich foods would be Milk, Yoghurt, Cheese, Cabbage, Broccoli and Kale to name a few.

 For a balanced support, our Menosupport + Renewal has been formulated with phytoestrogens that mimic oestrogen production to alleviate the physical symptoms of menopause.